locationtech/geotrellis/README.md

   // weight, creating a weighted overlay of our two rasters. val wo1 = local.DivideConstant(op, total)

-  // We can use a simpler syntax if we want. note that this
+  // We can use a simpler syntax if we want.
+Note that this
   // is still just creating an operation. import geotrellis.Implicits._ val wo2 = (raster1 * weight1 + raster2 * weight2) / total